joelpt/quickfort/readme.txt

     i . d i . d
     ------------

-In the second example, we copied B to A *after* rotating B, but *before* repeating A+B 2e.
+In the second example, we copied B to A *after* rotating B, but *before* repeating 2e.
 We're essentially using the `!` command to "pre-rotate" A before we perform our repetition.

 Generally speaking, the `!` command can be thought of as a transformation sequence separator. `rotcw !
-2e` is the same as executing sequence `rotcw`, taking the result of that sequence from bucket B and copying it to A, then executing the sequence `2e` against A and B (which are identical after the `!` operation).
+2e` is the same as executing the sequence `rotcw`, then executing a separate sequence `2e` on the `rotcw` transformation's result.

+    Alt+R -> rotcw 2e: rotate B, then repeat AB twice east Alt+R -> rotcw !
+2e: rotate the blueprint, then repeat it twice east

-Advanced transformations: debugging
+Advanced transformations: debugging                                 {#debugging}
 -----------------------------------

 By running `qfconvert.exe` or `qfconvert.py` from the command line, you can see the progression of a particular transformation sequence and the contents of buckets A and B after each step:

     > qfconvert.exe blueprints/Tests/transform-test.xls --mode=key --transform="rotcw 2e fliph flipv 2s" --show-transforms